gcavalcantes/exif-killer/README.md

  A Python program to delete exif data from files.
 It includes a GUI.

 ## Prerequisites
-Python 3 or Python 2.
+Python 3 is recommended, but this program is also compatible with Python 2.

 ## Usage
 Execute the interface file in the terminal of your choice.